 Golden accents give the interiors a bit of glamorous splendor.
 When decorating a room with a touch of tropical features, you can bet on gold-plated decorations in the shape of the fruit, golden lamp bases, decorative mirror frames, and fancy, glittering candlesticks.

-Maxi style interiors are, in a nutshell, all you’ll like.
+Maximalist interiors are, in a nutshell, all you’ll like.
 It shouldn’t come as a surprise that the mix of retro style with art-deco or modernity.
-In maxi interiors, retro furniture and accessories often reign supreme, and recently macramé, i.e. openwork wall decorations, have become a hit.
+In maximalist interiors, retro furniture and accessories often reign supreme, and recently macramé, i.e. openwork wall decorations, have become a hit.

 Macramé is an old art of tying strings without needles, wires, or crochet hooks.
 The artistic craftsmanship has been known since antiquity – it has been introduced to Europe from ancient Assyria and Babylonia.